twbs/bootstrap/site/docs/4.3/getting-started/javascript.md

 ---
 layout: docs
 title: JavaScript
-description: Bring Bootstrap to life with our optional JavaScript plugins built on jQuery.
+description: Bring Bootstrap to life with our optional JavaScript plugins.
 Learn about each plugin, our data and programmatic API options, and more.
 group: getting-started
 toc: true
 ---